daronphang/programming-resources/cloud-computing/AWS/services/networking/VPN.md

 - Each available VPN connection per hour
 - Data transfer out from EC2 to the internet

-## Site-to-Site VPN

-### Tunnel options

-Each Site-to-Site VPN connection has two tunnels, with each tunnel using a unique public IP address.
-It is important to **configure both tunnels for redundancy**.
-When one tunnel becomes unavailable (for example, down for maintenance), network traffic is automatically routed to the available tunnel for that specific Site-to-Site VPN connection.

 ## AWS VPN CloudHub

-You can securely communicate from one site to another using the AWS VPN CloudHub.
-The AWS VPN CloudHub operates on a simple hub-and-spoke model that you can use with or without a VPC.
+If you have multiple AWS Site-to-Site VPN connections, you can provide secure communication between sites using the AWS VPN CloudHub.
+The AWS VPN CloudHub operates on a simple **hub-and-spoke model** that you can use with or without a VPC.

 Use this approach if you have multiple branch offices and existing internet connections and would like to implement a convenient, potentially low-cost hub-and-spoke model for primary or backup connectivity between these remote offices.

+AWS VPN CloudHub uses a **VPG with multiple CGs**, each using unique BGP autonomous system numbers (ASNs).
+The remote sites must not have overlapping IP ranges.

 ## VPC Peering